 Some online orthodontic companies make their treatment sound as simple as taking a selfie.
 Some will ask you to include your selfie with an impression of your teeth or get your teeth scanned.
 Next, you receive aligners in the mail and after so many months – straight teeth!
 Right?
 What else is there to think about?
 Well, we can name a few.

 Orthodontic treatment involves the movement of biological material, which if not done correctly could lead to potentially irreversible and expensive damage such as tooth and gum loss, changed bites, and other issues.
-For an example of a consumer who claims to have had an issue with his orthodontic treatment, click here to view a news story.
+For an example of a consumer who claims to have had an issue with her orthodontic treatment, click here to view a news story.

 Consider this question: What other transforming medical treatment would you undergo without an in-person, pre-treatment evaluation or ongoing in-person supervision from a medical professional.

 If you are researching orthodontic treatment, here are a few questions you may want to consider:

 As part of your treatment, are comprehensive diagnostic records like x-rays taken before your treatment?

 - Does the treatment and fee include x-rays of your teeth and jaws?

 - Does the treatment and fee include a clinical examination of your jaw alignment, teeth, bite, and the relationship of your teeth to the skeletal structures?

 - Does the treatment and fee include taking photographs of your face, facial profile, mouth, and teeth?

 - Does the treatment and fee include taking digital scans or other impressions of your teeth?